caseymorris61/caseymorris61.github.io/_posts/2019-10-04-sewer-robot.markdown

 ## The Ninja TurtlEEs

-The 2014 Notre Dame Electrical Engineering class had 39 graduates, and we were able to assemble the best possible team: John O'Brien, Josh Vahala, Justin Yoder (link to LinkedIns).
+The 2014 Notre Dame Electrical Engineering class had 39 graduates, and we were able to assemble the best possible team: [John O'Brien](https://www.linkedin.com/in/john-o-a3a046139/), [Josh Vahala](https://www.linkedin.com/in/joshua-vahala-42264199/), [Justin Yoder](https://www.linkedin.com/in/justin-yoder-b1282260/).
 Due to our project based on the idea of a sewer exploring robot, our team was aptly name: The Ninja Turtl**EEs**
 ![TeamPhoto](/assets/images/senior_design_team.jpg)

 ## Requirements